Amphastar Pharmaceuticals (AMPH)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Taking a step back, we can see that Amphastar Pharmaceuticals’s margin dropped by 3.9 percentage points during that time.
-If its declines continue, it could signal increasing investment needs and capital intensity.
+Taking a step back, we can see that Amphastar Pharmaceuticals’s margin expanded by 6.3 percentage points during that time.
+This is encouraging because it gives the company more optionality.

 10. Return on Invested Capital (ROIC)